-A Silent Ghost
+A Fading Ghost

 It was all over the news.
 The first ever report of a metahuman.
 Panic ensued.
 Everyone wondered, what if there were people like that living near them?
 If a two year old could cause that much damage, what could a full grown adult do?
 They turned to the government for answers.